Help us keep Walla Walla County facilities clean and our creeks healthy.

 A major part of the Stormwater Management Plan process is the inclusion of public comments and participation.
 The Plan is not meant to be a burden on the residents of the Cities and the County, it is meant to be a tool that aids in protecting the quality of our surface waters.
 We want to encourage the public to become actively involved in the planning process.

 Generally, Walla Walla County is required to address the following six components in its SWMP:

 A stormwater utility is an organization that manages, governs, and funds activities exclusively related to stormwater.
-Major benefits of forming a stormwater utility include having a centralized, organized, methodical approach to planning for future improvements, repairs, and emergencies, and a stable source of dedicated funds.
-Walla Walla County’s stormwater utility will be under the governance of the Board of County Commissioners, and day-to-day administration will be provided by the County Engineer.
-Once up and running, it is estimated that the stormwater utility will fund approximately 35% of the County’s stormwater management activities.
+Major benefits of forming a stormwater utility include having a centralized, organized, methodical approach to planning for future improvements, repairs, and emergencies, with a stable source of dedicated funds.
+Walla Walla County’s stormwater utility will be under the governance of the Board of County Commissioners, and day-to-day administrations are provided by the County Engineer.
+The stormwater utility funds approximately 35% of the County’s stormwater management activities.

 The stormwater code establishes a fee structure based on land use.
 Single-family residential parcels show the least amount of variability of impervious area (which is used as a proxy for determining stormwater runoff) and will therefore pay a flat-rate service charge.
 Non-residential uses and multi-family residential uses will pay a service charge based on the actual amount of impervious area present on the parcel.